 - Meanwhile, saute the onions in the olive oil in a large pot or skillet over medium high heat.

-- Add the chicken (or vegetable) broth, ½ cup of the pasta water, some more salt and pepper, and the Greek yogurt.
-Bring to a simmer to thicken.
+- Add a little of the chicken (or vegetable) broth and stir well, incorporating the flour as much as possible.
+Add the remaining broth, 1/2 cup of the pasta water, some more salt and pepper, and the Greek yogurt.
+Bring to a simmer to thicken, stirring constantly.